mingaldrichgan/CustomSettingsForDevs/app/src/mods/README.md

 8. Recompile the fully modified framework-res.apk and SystemUIGoogle.apk or SystemUI.apk (Tickle My Android)

-9. Take res folder, resources.arsc and all classes.dex from recompiled framework-res.apk and SystemUIGoogle.apk or SystemUI.apk and store them inside SystemUIGoogle.apk VR Theme zip folder.
-If you're using a SystemUI.apk, rename the folder inside the zip to SystemUI.apk.
+9. Take res folder, resources.arsc and all classes.dex from recompiled framework-res.apk and SystemUIGoogle.apk or SystemUI.apk and store them inside framewrok-res.apk and SystemUIGoogle.apk VR Theme zip folders.
+If you're using a SystemUI.apk, rename the SystemUIGoogle folder, inside the zip, to SystemUI.apk.

 10. Flash VR Theme zip through Magisk